bertvv/ansible-skeleton/README.md

 See also the companion projects [ansible-role-skeleton](https://github.com/bertvv/ansible-role-skeleton) (scaffolding code for Ansible roles) and [ansible-toolbox](https://github.com/bertvv/ansible-toolbox/) (useful scripts to be used in combination with the skeleton-projects).

+If you like/use this role, please consider giving it a star.
+Thanks!

 ## Installation

 On the management node, make sure you have installed recent versions of: